-- 6.1.1 CABs shall ensure that CAB lead auditors, CoC auditors, Group CoC central office auditors, fishery team leaders and members: - 6.1.1.1 Have signed the MSC's Code of Conduct (available on the MSC website) confirming that they will comply with the Code; and - 6.1.1.2 Conform to the competency and qualification criteria listed in section 5 of the CoC CR and Annex PC of the FCR, as appropriate for CoC audits, Group CoC audits and fishery assessments. - 6.1.2 CABs shall use one or more of the verification mechanisms in each qualification and competency criterion listed in Tables 1, 2, 3 of the CoC CR and Tables PC1, PC2 and PC3 of the FCR to verify that CAB lead auditors, CoC auditors, fishery team leaders and members each comply with the qualification and competency criteria. - 6.1.2.1 For examination results, the pass mark shall be 70% for new and existing CoC auditors and fishery team leaders and members. - 6.1.2.2 CoC auditors and fishery team leaders and members shall have a maximum of 3 attempts to obtain the pass mark. - 6.1.2.3 CABs shall provide a contact to the MSC to whom the results of the examination will be sent.
+- 6.1.1 The CAB shall ensure that all CoC auditors, Group CoC central office auditors, fishery team leaders, and assessment team members: - a.
+Have signed the 'MSC Audit Personnel Code of Conduct' (available on the MSC website) confirming that they will comply with the Code. - Conform to the competency and qualification criteria listed in section 5 of the CoCCR and Annex PC of the FCR, as appropriate for CoC audits, Group CoC audits, and fishery assessments. - 6.1.2 The CAB shall use one or more of the verification mechanisms in each qualification and competency criterion listed in Tables 1, 2, and 3 of the CoCCR and Tables PC1, PC2, and PC3 of the FCR to verify that all CoC auditors, fishery team leaders, and team members comply with the qualification and competency criteria. - 6.1.2.1 For the MSC training courses, the pass mark in examinations shall be 70% for new and existing CoC auditors and fishery team leaders and members. - 6.1.2.2 CoC auditors and fishery team leaders and members shall have a maximum of 3 attempts to obtain the pass mark. - 6.1.2.3 The CAB shall provide a contact to the MSC to whom the results of the examination will be sent. - 6.1.2.4 If any CoC auditors, fishery team leaders or members fail to obtain the pass mark after 3 attempts, the CAB shall contact the MSC to agree on a training action plan for these individuals. - a.
+The auditor, team leader, or team member shall not conduct MSC CoC audits or fishery assessments until the auditor, team leader, or team member has completed the plan and successfully passed the previously failed module. - 6.1.3 The CAB shall ensure that: